resess/Slicer4D/README.md

 This repository hosts Slicer4D,  a plugin extending the debugger of IntelliJ IDEA – one of the most popular IDEs – with slicing capabilities.
 We named our slicing-based debugger extension Slicer4D.
 Slicer4D offers a user-friendly interface for developers to perform dynamic slicing and further enhances the debugging experience by focusing the developers’ attention only on the parts of the code relevant to the failure.
 Additionally, Slicer4D is designed in an extensible way, to support integration of a variety of slicing techniques.
 We hope our tool will pave the way to enhancing developer productivity by seamlessly incorporating dynamic slicing into a familiar development environment.
 Contributions to this repo are most welcome!

+<b>Watch the demo video on YouTube:</b>

+[![Watch the demo video on YouTube](https://img.youtube.com/vi/OlCy0IQPZYI/0.jpg)](https://www.youtube.com/watch?v=OlCy0IQPZYI)

+## 1. Citation
 <b>If you use this tool, please cite:</b>

 Sahar Badihi, Sami Nourji, Julia Rubin.
 Slicer4D: A Slicing-based Debugger for Java.
 The 39th IEEE/ACM International Conference on Automated Software Engineering (ASE), Tool Demos track, 2024.

-<b>Watch the demo video on YouTube:</b>

-[![Watch the demo video on YouTube](https://img.youtube.com/vi/OlCy0IQPZYI/0.jpg)](https://www.youtube.com/watch?v=OlCy0IQPZYI)

-PS: This tool is only accurate for deterministic programs

-## 1. Prerequisites
+## 2. Prerequisites
 [//]: # (- Ensure that you have [Graphviz]&#40;https://graphviz.org/&#41; installed.)
 - We recommend gaining familiarity with slice-based debugging and dynamic analysis.
 - Requires Java Runtime Environment version 11 for runnning the pluging and then JRE required for the specific slicing tool (e.g., [Slicer4J](https://people.ece.ubc.ca/mjulia/publications/Slicer4J_2021.pdf).

-## 2. Setup
+## 3. Setup
 - Clone this repository.
 - Open it as a new project in IntelliJ IDEA
 - Ensure the 'Run Plugin' run configuration is selected and run it by pressing on the green run button in the toolbar (or by running `./gradlew runIde`).
 - IntelliJ will prompt you to create a new project, or will open up an existing project in a new window, which is an IDE instance with the plugin running live.

-## 3. Using Slicer4D
+## 4. Using Slicer4D
 - The first step to using Slicer4D is adding a slicer wrapper.
 By accessing the configuration menu, you can specify a new wrapper by providing its name and location.
 The default implementation uses Slicer4J Java slicer.

 <p><img alt="Step 1 (described above)" src="./assets/UsingSlicer4D/Slide1.png" width="600"/></p>